 I encourage you to access and spend time with my free and existing workbooks, workshops and resources as needed:

 - Read tips on my blog

 - Download my workbook to define your ideal audience

 - Sign up for a workshop (& take it on your own time)

-If now is the time to invest more focus and energy into yourself and your company, please consider using this step-by-step framework to assemble your fundamentals in modern marketing.
+A lot of us are swinging between overwhelmed and ready-to-create.
+If now feels like the time to invest your focus and energy into your company, this step-by-step framework will help you assemble the 5 fundamentals in modern marketing FAST.

 Remember, you can lead from a place of care and empathy right now.